shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/rviz.rst

     svn export https://github.com/shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling.git/trunk/templates/template2/launch

-So that the robot can move in the RVIZ environment we add a :guilabel::`dummy_link` to our robot.
-This is simply done by adding a link and a joint to :guilabel::`robot_name.urdf.xacro` file as follows.
+So that the robot can move in the RVIZ environment we add a :guilabel:`dummy_link` to our robot.
+This is simply done by adding a link and a joint to :guilabel:`robot_name.urdf.xacro` file as follows.

 .. code-block:: xml